datenstrom/yellow/README.md

 3. Open your website in a browser.

 Installation requirements are Apache, mod_rewrite, mod_ssl, PHP 5.3+.
 Yellow doesn't come with a lot of stuff.
-There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).
+[Download Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 How do I get started?
 ---------------------
 You already have everything you need.
-Edit your website or the [online demo](http://demo.datenstrom.se).
+Edit your website.
+[Test online demo](http://demo.datenstrom.se).
-That's it.
-For more information see [Yellow documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 How to use it?
 --------------
 It's a flat-file content management system.
 Everything is made of files and folders.
 You can create web pages, blogs, wikis.
 There's support for Markdown, Dropbox and static content generation.
+[Read documentation](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License
 -------